Ask OpenScientist

 supports: SUPPORT

-explanation: HIF-1alpha and VEGF expression correlates with disease stage
+explanation: HIF-1alpha and VEGF expression correlates with disease stage and dysmenorrhea severity

 - name: Adhesion Formation